aardy1/Charts/README.md

 The code runs just fine -- some screen recordings of it running on my iPhone with the US_REGION08 ENC charts are below.
 Apologies for:

 * having 6 videos (there is a file size limit of 10MB here, so I had to split my screen recording up)
-* the video recording starting wierdly -- it's the recording not the app itself!
+* the video recording starting and ending wierdly wrt orientation -- it's the recording not the app itself!
 * the awfully non standard symbology on the map